 - Have book signings for your new book.

 - Contact your local paper and ask them if they’d be interested in interviewing you.

 - Contact the local paper of the town your book is set in about interviewing you.

 - Contact your local radio station and ask them if they’d be interested in having you on their show.
-(These tips can help if you get the interview.)
+(These radio interview tips can help if you get on the air.)

 - Contact the local radio station of the town your book is set in about having you on their show.

 - Join an affiliate program.